Traveling to the hotel

 Reimbursable Grand Chapter Expenses for Undergraduate Delegates:

-If an undergraduate attends 100 percent of the event's business sessions, his chapter can receive a travel stipend of 8 cents per mile for the first 1,000 miles traveled to and from Grand Chapter and 10 cents per mile for every mile thereafter.
+If an undergraduate attends 100 percent of the event's business sessions, his chapter can receive a travel stipend of 8 cents per mile for the first 1,000 miles traveled roundtrip to Grand Chapter, with his chapter house being the starting point.
+The stipend will be 10 cents per mile for every mile thereafter.
 Travel stipends will be electronically posted to eligible chapters' accounts with the General Fraternity after Grand Chapter.

 Please note the undergraduate delegate's chapter has paid for one Grand Chapter registration fees, but each delegate or his chapter is responsible for paying for their own travel and hotel room.
 Undergraduate delegates must pay for their rooms upon checkout from the Omni Providence Hotel.